monkphin/Colour-Forge/README.md

 ### Recipe Admin
 The Recipe Admin section provides administrators with a list of all the recipes on the site.
 The User Admin page also has a search box allowing the admin to search by recipe name.
 This again falls back on using the same, familiar card view that is prevalent throughout the website and allows the admin another method of accessing and administering the sites user’s recipes.

  - While no action can be taken directly on this page, such as editing or deleting, it gives the admin a quick way to search for a user's recipes to investigate and correct issues that may have been raised to them.

+ - Much like the User Admin page, this also features integrated searching.
+Allowing admins to quickly find Recipes by name.
+Again like the other search pags, this is not currently paginated due to working with a small data set so assuming results would also be quite limited in scope vs the rest of the site.
+Again, this wil be implemented in the next release.

 <br>
 <details>